 - (2) A leachate collection system, which is constructed directly above the base liner and shall be designed to effectively collect and remove leachate from the project. - (3) A cap system that is designed to minimize infiltration and erosion as follows: - a.
-The cap system shall be designed and constructed to (i) have a permeability less than or equal to the permeability of any base liner system or the in situ subsoils underlying the structural fill, or the permeability specified for the final cover in the effective permit, or a permeability no greater than 1 x 10-5 cm/sec, whichever is less; (ii) minimize infiltration through the closed structural fill by the use of a low-permeability barrier that contains a minimum 18 inches of earthen material; and (iii) minimize erosion of the cap system and protect the low-permeability barrier from root penetration by use of an erosion layer that contains a minimum of six inches of earthen material that is capable of sustaining native plant growth. - b.
-The Department may approve an alternative cap system if the owner or operator can adequately demonstrate (i) the alternative cap system will achieve an equivalent or greater reduction in infiltration as the low-permeability barrier specified in sub-subdivision a. of this subdivision and (ii) the erosion layer will provide equivalent or improved protection as the erosion layer specified in sub-subdivision a. of this subdivision. - (4) A groundwater monitoring system, which shall be approved by the Department and, at a minimum, consist of all of the following: - a.
+The cap system shall be designed and constructed to (i) have a permeability less than or equal to the permeability of any base liner system or the in situ subsoils underlying the structural fill, or the permeability specified for the final cover in the effective permit, or a permeability no greater than 1 x 10-5 centimeters per second, whichever is less; (ii) minimize infiltration through the closed structural fill by the use of a low-permeability barrier that contains a minimum 18 inches of earthen material; and (iii) minimize erosion of the cap system and protect the low-permeability barrier from root penetration by use of an erosion layer that contains a minimum of six inches of earthen material that is capable of sustaining native plant growth. - b.
+The Department may approve an alternative cap system if the owner or operator can adequately demonstrate (i) the alternative cap system will achieve an equivalent or greater reduction in infiltration as the low-permeability barrier specified in sub-subdivision a. of this subdivision and (ii) the erosion layer will provide equivalent or improved protection as the erosion layer specified in sub-subdivision a. of this subdivision. - (4) A groundwater monitoring system, that shall be approved by the Department and, at a minimum, consists of all of the following: - a.
 A sufficient number of wells, installed at appropriate locations and depths, to yield groundwater samples from the uppermost aquifer that represent the quality of groundwater passing the relevant point of compliance as approved by the Department.
-A downgradient monitoring system shall be installed at the relevant point of compliance so as to ensure detection of groundwater contamination in the uppermost aquifer. - b.
+A down-gradient monitoring system shall be installed at the relevant point of compliance so as to ensure detection of groundwater contamination in the uppermost aquifer. - b.
 A proposed monitoring plan, which shall be certified by a licensed geologist or professional engineer to be effective in providing early detection of any release of hazardous constituents from any point in a structural fill or leachate surface impoundment to the uppermost aquifer, so as to be protective of public health, safety, and welfare; the environment; and natural resources. - c.
-A groundwater monitoring program, which shall include consistent sampling and analysis procedures that are designed to ensure monitoring results that provide an accurate representation of groundwater quality at the background and downgradient wells.
+A groundwater monitoring program, which shall include consistent sampling and analysis procedures that are designed to ensure monitoring results that provide an accurate representation of groundwater quality at the background and down-gradient wells.
 Monitoring shall be conducted through construction and the post-closure care period.
 The sampling procedures and frequency shall be protective of public health, safety, and welfare; the environment; and natural resources. - d.
 A detection monitoring program for all Appendix I constituents.
 For purposes of this subdivision, the term "Appendix I" means Appendix I to 40 C.F.R.
-Part 258, "Appendix I Constituents for Detection Monitoring," including subsequent amendments and editions.
+Part 258, "Appendix I Constituents for Detection Monitoring," including subsequent amendments and editions. - e.
+An assessment monitoring program and corrective action plan if one or more of the constituents listed in Appendix I is detected in exceedance of a groundwater protection standard. - (c) Siting for Structural Fill Facilities.
+Coal combustion products used as a structural fill shall not be placed: - (1) Within 50 feet of any property boundary. - (2) Within 300 horizontal feet of a private dwelling or well.